 How, in your view, has the industry changed since you first started working in it?

-The pay has definitely got worse, and frankly the work has got harder.
-In the ‘good old days’ you only really had to please the director, but it now seems like all telly is make by a committee who are all trying to hang onto their jobs by not making a wrong decision.
+The pay has definitely got worse, and frankly, the work has got harder.
+In the ‘good old days’ you only really had to please the director, but it now seems like all telly is made by a committee who are all trying to hang onto their jobs by not making a wrong decision.
 I have a group of friends in Brighton who are much more successful composers than me and we get together every few weeks for a coffee and a chat about work.
 We quickly decided that the collective noun for composers is a ‘grumble’.

 So what made you start up Sound Dust?

-It all started because I discovered a rare Dulcitone on ebay and convinced a very successfully (and much richer) composer friend that we should buy it together.
+It all started because I discovered a rare Dulcitone on eBay and convinced a very successfully (and much richer) composer friend that we should buy it together.
 He got a bit carried away with the bidding and spent much more than I would have.
 When it arrived it was completely unusable because the keys stuck when you played them so he only way to make it work was to sample it.
 I spent a while working out how to do that really well and something clicked with me.

 Your Sound Dust collection includes expansion packs for Spectrasonics Omnisphere, are you a big fan of the software and do you frequently use it in your own TV